 Bring Your iPhone In For Repair

-If after cleaning your phone and resetting all settings you find that your iPhone’s microphone still isn’t working, it’s time to bring your iPhone in for repair.
+If after cleaning your iPhone and resetting all settings you find that your iPhone’s microphone still isn’t working, it’s time to bring your iPhone in for repair.
 Be sure to check out my article on the best places to get your iPhone repaired for inspiration.

 iPhone Microphone: Fixed!